GooLee0123/MBRNN/README.md

 ```

 ## Model Inference
-One may use the below command for the test of the model.
+One may use the below command for the inference of the model.

 ```
 python main.py --infer